Universal life is a type of permanent life insurance coverage.

 How do you choose the right insurer?

-- Be upfront about your health issues
+- Be complete and honest about your health history

 - Research ratings and reviews